 One section near the end of Case 2-4 of Phoenix Wright: Justice For All has Phoenix Hold the Line in court by stalling for time until the police can find a kidnapped Maya, by throwing suspicion onto an innocent Adrian Andrews.
 However, you have to make sure not to Hold the Linetoo well, or else you throw enough suspicion on Adrian that the judge decides that the real culprit couldn't possibly have done it and convicts her instead.

 ThisFreefall comic has Sam Starfall justifying intentionally losing a contract because a perfect record would be something he'd always have to live up to.

 Discworld: In Moving Pictures, one student at Unseen University aims to stay a student as long as he can and live off his student's allowance.
-He more effort into getting halfway between 88% (pass) and 80% (where he would lose the allowance) on the exam than most students put into simply graduating.
+He puts more effort into getting halfway between 88% (pass) and 80% (where he would lose the allowance) on the exam than most students put into simply graduating.

 This is the backstory of Saki's title character.
 She would get punished if she did too well, and made fun of if she lost, so she would get perfectly no score, which is actually harder to get than a clear win or loss.
 Unfortunately, this leads to some early friction with Nodoka, who, after she realizes that Saki could win if she played normally, gets frustrated with Saki's playstyle and insists that she play normally.